Understanding Your Numbers

 Your healthy target: Less than 150 mg/dL

 Why it matters: Triglycerides, which are produced in the liver, are another type of fat found in the blood and in food.
 Causes of raised triglycerides are overweight/obesity, physical inactivity, cigarette smoking, excess alcohol intake, and a diet very high in carbohydrates (60 percent of calories or higher).
-A triglyceride level of 150 mg/dL or higher also is one of the risk factors of the metabolic syndrome.
+A triglyceride level of 150 mg/dL or higher also is one of the risk factors of metabolic syndrome.